StrongLoop-Evangelists/workshop-band-app/workshop/02-first-model.md

 (Move up and down to reveal more choices)
 ```

-The type of our `title` property will be `string` in this case, but as we can see, there are many options.
+The type of our `venue` property will be `string` in this case, but as we can see, there are many options.
 Having the type set for our properties is important when doing validation, which we will visit later.

 ### Model property: required

 ```
 ?
-Property name: title
+Property name: venue
    invoke   loopback:property
 ?
 Property type: string
 ?
 Required? (y/N)
 ```

-We will make our `title` property required as it is an important piece of information.
+We will not make our `venue` property required.
+In fact, for now, we won't make any of properties required, but we will look at how to update any of our properties directly in the configuration.

 ### Model property: default value